cbpark/CLHEF/README.md

 make install
 ```

 Note that it would be installed in `/usr/local` unless you specify the installation path via `-DCMAKE_INSTALL_PREFIX`.
-See `src/testparse.cc` for an example.
+See `src/test_parse.cc` for an example use.

 ## References